hentr/peak-of-histogram/README.md

 # peak-of-histogram
-This is a peak-of-histogram background subtraction algorithm using numpy/python.
+This is a peak-of-histogram image background subtraction algorithm using numpy/python.
+It calculates the histogram and subtracts the peak value from the image.
 It is suitable for dark-field microscopy data, though was developed specifically for dark-field scanning transmission electron microscopy images (STEM), but is likely useful for lots of other images as well.

 Author: Trond Henninen, trond.henninen@empa.ch